hendersonreed/hendersonreed.github.io/src/pages/events/index.md

 ## SUDO events

-The Society of Unrealized Digital Occurrences (SUDO) is a loose organization of programmers, artists, thinkers, and enthusiasts working on a variety of topics, operating in Portland, Oregon.
+The Society for Unrealized Digital Occurrences (SUDO) is a loose organization of programmers, artists, thinkers, and enthusiasts working on a variety of topics, operating in Portland, Oregon.

 Currently, it's comprised of two regularly occurring events: